gwcoffey/gwcoffey.com/content/archive/listapp/a-review-of-the-4-headphones-i-bought-at-walgreens-yesterday/index.md

 ---
-title: A REVIEW OF THE $4 HEADPHONES I BOUGHT AT WALGREENS YESTERDAY
+title: A Review of the $4 Headphones I Bought at Walgreens Yesterday
 date: '2016-01-01T00:31:56+00:00'
 archive: listapp
 weblog: false